Babe Ruth: Developing star

 Manager Carrigan allowed Ruth to pitch two exhibition games in mid-August.
 Although Ruth won both against minor-league competition, he was not restored to the pitching rotation.
 It is uncertain why Carrigan did not give Ruth additional opportunities to pitch.
-There are legends—filmed for the screen in The Babe Ruth Story (1948)—that the young pitcher had a habit of signaling his intent to throw a curveball by sticking out his tongue slightly, and that he was easy to hit until this changed.
-Creamer pointed out that it is common for inexperienced pitchers to display such habits, and the need to break Ruth of his would not constitute a reason to not use him at all.
-The biographer suggested that Carrigan was unwilling to use Ruth because of the rookie's poor behavior.
+There are legends—incorporated into the 1948 film The Babe Ruth Story—that Ruth had a habit of signaling his intent to throw a curveball by sticking out his tongue slightly, and that he was easy to hit until this changed.
+Creamer pointed out that it is common for inexperienced pitchers to display such habits, and needing to break this habit would not constitute a reason to not use him at all; Creamer suggested Carrigan was unwilling to use Ruth due to the rookie's poor behavior.

 On July 30, 1914, Boston owner Joseph Lannin had purchased the minor-league Providence Grays, members of the International League.
 The Providence team had been owned by several people associated with the Detroit Tigers, including star hitter Ty Cobb, and as part of the transaction, a Providence pitcher was sent to the Tigers.
 To soothe Providence fans upset at losing a star, Lannin announced that the Red Sox would soon send a replacement to the Grays.
-This was intended to be Ruth, but his departure for Providence was delayed when Cincinnati Reds owner Garry Herrmann claimed him off of waivers.
+This was intended to be Ruth, but his departure for Providence was delayed when Cincinnati Reds owner Garry Herrmann claimed him by waiver.
 After Lannin wrote to Herrmann explaining that the Red Sox wanted Ruth in Providence so he could develop as a player, and would not release him to a major league club, Herrmann allowed Ruth to be sent to the minors.
 Carrigan later stated that Ruth was not sent down to Providence to make him a better player, but to help the Grays win the International League pennant (league championship).